 Breakfast: Buckwheat pancakes

-Noon: Vegan sandwiches with tofu, fresh vegetables and plant-based spread
+Noon: Vegan sandwiches with tofu, fresh vegetables and vegetable spread

 Dinner: Oven vegetables and Hummus

 Sunday is your vegan meal prep day.
-Soak enough chickpeas in the morning at the latest, preferably the day before.
-During the course of the day, cook chickpeas and wild rice separately, bake a protein banana bread and make oven vegetables for your evening meal.
+At the latest in the morning, better the day before, soak enough chickpeas.
+Throughout the day, cook chickpeas and wild rice separately, bake a protein banana bread, and make oven vegetables for your dinner.

-You also make hummus from some of the cooked chickpeas and keep the rest in the fridge.
-Prepare the portioned breakfast jars for your breakfast during the week.
+Also, prepare hummus from some of the cooked chickpeas and store the remaining chickpeas in the refrigerator.
+For your weekday breakfast, prepare the portioned breakfast jars.
 You can prepare the breakfast jars as muesli, overnight oats or porridge.

 You can find suitable recipe suggestions here: